Early Childhood Education

-The teacher education department is accredited by the Illinois State Board of Education and National Council for Accreditation of Teacher Education.
+The Department of Education, Counseling, and Leadership is accredited by the Illinois State Board of Education and National Council for Accreditation of Teacher Education.
 It also is a member of the Council for the Accreditation of Educator Preparation.
 The early childhood education program is nationally recognized by the National Association for the Education of Young Children.

 By the time you graduate, your experiences include:

 - Professional development and licensure in early childhood education

 - More than 100 hours in classroom settings for the ESL endorsement

 - More than 600 hours of field experiences and student teaching in local classrooms

 - Instruction and mentorship from faculty who taught on six continents, published 30 books on education and served in educational leadership at state and national levels

 - Use of educational technology such as Smart Boards, virtual reality, 3-D printing and wearable devices

 Bradley’s early childhood education program completers and graduates boast a 100 percent pass rate on Illinois licensure tests, including the national edTPA portfolio evaluation.
 That success means you can enter the teaching profession or graduate school after graduation.
 As an educator, you can consider future graduate studies in curriculum and instruction or other fields.

 Courses for a Balanced Curriculum - 9 hrs.